-Focus Key points/actions Objectives Communicate with staff quickly, clearly and regularly.
+Focus Key points/actions Objectives • Communicate with staff quickly, clearly and regularly.
 A community outbreak will create widespread uncertainty in the workplace.
-People will be anxious about contracting the infection, getting guidance about sick leave, how they can work flexibly from home, and what the organisation is doing to keep staff safe.
-Contact staff about key actions and implications regularly.
+People will be anxious about contracting the infection, getting guidance about sick leave, how they can work flexibly from home, and what the organisation is doing to keep staff safe. • Contact staff about key actions and implications regularly.
 Make communications clear and concise.
 Use personal messages (videos) from the leadership team to strengthen these communications.
 Reasons • To stay informed and connected.
-This is vital during a national lockdown (such as during the Covid-19 pandemic) when a significant portion of the workforce may be working remotely. • To ensure staff who feel uncertain and nervous know that we have plans and policies in place to support them, where to find those plans and policies, and what is in them.
+This is vital during a national lockdown (such as during the Covid-19 pandemic) when a significant portion of the workforce may be working remotely.
+To ensure staff who feel uncertain and nervous know that we have plans and policies in place to support them, where to find those plans and policies, and what is in them.
 Deliver this message to staff regularly. • To tell staff they should not come to work if they or members of their family fall ill.
 Actions 1.
 Continue communicating updates to all staff.
 2. Update intranet and internet resources about the outbreak.

-Contents Welcome The eight stages Incident Management Team 1 2 3 4 5 6 7 8 By By function Sample
+Welcome to our pandemic plan ight sta ges Appendi x 1: Actions Documents Contents Welcome The eight stages Incident Management Team 1 2 3 4 5 ( 5 7 8 By stage By function Samples, templates

 Focus Key points/actions

 3. Update FAQs about the new pathogen.

 4. Answer staff questions as they arise.

 5. Make sure communications are escalated.
 Provide different ways to communicate the protocols, including using guidance and videos.

 6. Continue communicating updates to key customers, key stakeholders and the public.